 - Difficulty breathing

-You may also experience symptoms such as itchy eyes, a runny or stuffy nose, and sneezing, which are common allergic reactions.
+You may also experience itchy eyes, a runny or stuffy nose, and sneezing, which are common allergic reactions.

 Diagnosis of Allergy-Induced Asthma

 Doctors usually diagnose allergy-induced asthma by reviewing the patient’s medical history, conducting a physical examination, and performing various tests.
-Your doctor may conduct a pulmonary function test to measure how well your lungs are functioning and to diagnose any airflow obstruction.
-Allergy skin tests can also help identify the allergens responsible for triggering your asthma symptoms.
+For example, your doctor may conduct a pulmonary function test to measure how well your lungs are functioning and diagnose any airflow obstruction.
+Allergy skin tests can also help identify the allergens that trigger your asthma symptoms.

 Treatment Options for Allergy-Induced Asthma

 The goal of treatment for allergy-induced asthma is to control symptoms and prevent asthma attacks.
-There are various treatment options available, depending on the severity of your asthma.
-Doctors commonly prescribe inhaled corticosteroids to reduce inflammation in the airways and bronchodilators to open up air passages.
-Immunotherapy is also an effective treatment for it, which involves exposing your body to small amounts of an allergen over time to build up immunity.
+Various treatment options are available, depending on the severity of your asthma.
+Doctors commonly prescribe inhaled corticosteroids to reduce inflammation in the airways and bronchodilators to open air passages.
+Immunotherapy, which involves exposing your body to small amounts of an allergen over time to build up immunity, is also an effective treatment.

 Final Thoughts

 Allergies and asthma, when they coexist, can complicate conditions.
 If you or a loved one is dealing with allergy-induced asthma, it’s important to see a specialist who can help you manage and control your symptoms.
-At Colorado ENT & Allergy, we have a team of experienced allergists and immunologists who can help you understand your condition and develop an effective treatment plan.
+Colorado ENT & Allergy has a team of experienced allergists and immunologists who can help you understand your condition and develop an effective treatment plan.
 Don’t let it hold you back – contact us today to schedule a consultation.